yemaozi88/command_recognition/README.md

 1. Clone this repository.
 1. Edit {command_recognition}/defaultfiles.py according to your environment.

-## The Lego Car
+## The LEGO Car
-The Lego Car only receives a command from the laptop.
+The LEGO Car only receives a command from the laptop.
 1. Following [the official instruction](https://www.ev3dev.org/docs/getting-started/), install ev3dev on the LEGO MINDSTORMS EV3 Intelligent Brick and set up network connection.
 1. To check if above step is completed, please [connect to ev3dev with SSH](https://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/).
 1. Build a your favorite LEGO car.
 My husband made a [SUP3R car](https://www.smallrobots.it/introducing-the-sup3r-car/) for me.
 Be careful about the position of the WiFi dongle.
 1. Clone this repository.
 1. Edit {command_recognition}/defaultfiles.py according to your environment.

+## control the LEGO car with your voice!
 Now everything is ready.
 Please execute run.py on your laptop.
-When you see "listening..." please give commands to the Lego car!
+When you see "listening..." please give commands to the LEGO car!

+# Customize the model
+The command recognition model ({command_recognition}/model) is trained using [simple audio recognition](https://github.com/tensorflow/docs/blob/master/site/en/r1/tutorials/sequences/audio_recognition.md).
+If you want to add your own command, please follow the above instruction and update the model.

-# Please let us know your ideas.
+# Please let us know your ideas!
 This is a preliminary project.
 We plan to improve the codes in future.
 If you have questions, opinions or ideas, please let us know (<428968@gmail.com>)!